bitstuffing/googlehomeplayer/README.md

 # googlehomeplayer
 This is an old django web project to send music and generate a playlist for Google Home speakers with a simple and useful browser (your mobile have one).

-Just I have improve 3 years of forgotten project, migrate it to last django and I made some fixes related to new commits on pychromecast library (to new people).
+Just I have improved 3 years of this forgotten project, I've migrated it to last django version and I've made some fixes related to new commits on pychromecast library (to new people).
+But nothing incredible, just the easiest fixes to get it working today with lastest dependencies.

 In the past it was working with static content, it's just a prove of concept.
 But this project will evolve Google is breaking functionalities, so, probably one day it will not work anymore, sorry, is Google.